Talking to Your Healthcare Provider About Infertility in Men

 - Do I need vitamin or mineral supplements?

-- What are our chances of getting pregnant after we are treated?
+- What are the chances of pregnancy after treatment?

-- Will we need to undergo treatment again if we want more children?
+- Will I need to have treatment again if we want more children?